• Skip to primary navigation

 facial reconstruction King Richard III

-Part 2: King Richard III: Ruthless Ruler?
-Yes.
-Regicide?
-No. In part 1, I have tried to explain in very general terms why I do not think that King Richard III is guilty of regicide.
+In Part 2, we continue to explore whether King Richard III was guilty of regicide.
+In Part 1, I have tried to explain in very general terms why I do not think that King Richard III is guilty of regicide.
 There are many open questions left.
-I cannot answer all of them and will not even try.
-Again, I am not […]
+I cannot answer all of them and will not even […]

 February 1, 2013 By Alice